 Eventually via a Supreme Court decision in 1920 the coca-cola company were able to get the nickname ‘coke’ also registered as a trademark.

-The curved, fluted bottle originated round the 1920’s and is almost as famous as the trademarked names.
+The curved, fluted bottle originated around the 1920s and is almost as famous as the trademarked names.

-Coca cola was first sold to the public from a soda fountain in Jacon’s Pahrmacy in Atlanta on May 8th 1886.
+Coca-cola was first sold to the public from a soda fountain in Jacon’s Pharmacy in Atlanta on May 8th, 1886.
 The syrup that Pemberton created was mixed with carbonated water and sold for five cents a glass.

 In 1888 Asa Candler acquired the formula and patents from Pemberton and his partners in order to gain full control of the beverage.

-Back in 1886 approximately 9 drinks a day were being sold in more recent time the coca cola company sell close to 2 billion drinks across two hundred countries around the world.
+Back in 1886, approximately 9 drinks a day were being sold in more recent time the coca-cola company sells close to 2 billion drinks across two hundred countries around the world.